 Electricity Worldwide

-“I found your website for packing tips… I never knew I needed to know about electricity worldwide… I didn't know there was a difference!"
-Paula
+“I was looking for packing tips… Who knew I needed to know about electricity worldwide… I didn't know there was a difference!
+Thanks for the helpful tips," Paula

-When you're excited about planning all the fun places you'll go, electricity really is the last thing on your mind.
+When you're excited about planning all the fun places you'll go, lights and power are really the last things on your mind, but there are some things you should know...

-Flip a switch, and you have electricity worldwide... the lights come on.
+Flip a switch, and you have electricity... the lights come on.
 You just expect that most of the time...

 I mean as long as you're not camping or staying in a remote jungle lodge.
 Then you sort of expect lanterns and candles.